yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 ## Acknowledgement

-Special thanks to Prof Zhang Han (hanzhangqin8@gmail.com), Doctor Wang YunHong (yunhongwang2000@gmail.com) from NUS team for the collabration in MI100/MI250 performance verification, Zev Rekhter (Connect@reishi.ai) for the collabration in MI300X performance verification, Shuyi Fan (fsygd1996@163.com) for the collabration in H200 verification and [BBuf](https://github.com/BBuf)(1182563586@qq.com) for discussion and review of the solution in the SGLang.
+Special thanks to Prof Zhang Han (hanzhangqin8@gmail.com), Doctor Wang YunHong (yunhongwang2000@gmail.com) from NUS team for the collabration in MI100/MI250 performance verification, Zev Rekhter (connect@evergrid.ai) for the collabration in MI300X performance verification, Shuyi Fan (fsygd1996@163.com) for the collabration in H200 verification and [BBuf](https://github.com/BBuf)(1182563586@qq.com) for discussion and review of the solution in the SGLang.

 <br />